 The range of activities offered to complement the formal study of English continues to grow.
 You will have opportunities to develop your knowledge and response to additional literary texts through regular meetings of the TGS Literary Society.
 You will also have the chance to attend after school screenings of films and theatrical productions with the newly formed Literary Film Club.
-Other opportunities include working on the relaunch of the English department magazine, theatre visits and creative writing groups.
+Other opportunities include working on the student-run school newspaper, access to the London Library and visits to the theatre.

-This year we are also starting a Writer-in-Residence programme: students will be offered opportunities to attend workshops with Dan Abnett, English graduate, seven-times New York Times bestselling author and an award-winning comic book writer.
+This year we are also developing our Writer-in-Residence programme: students will be offered opportunities to attend workshops with Dan Abnett, English graduate, seven-times New York Times bestselling author and an award-winning comic book writer.
 He has written over fifty novels including the acclaimed Gaunt's Ghosts series and volumes of the million-selling Horus Heresy series.
 In comics, his 2008 run on The Guardians of the Galaxy for Marvel formed the inspiration for the blockbuster movies.

-You will also have the chance to join the highly popular and successful TGS debating society.
+You will also have the chance to join the highly popular and successful TGS Debating Society.
 The society holds sessions 4 times a week and conducts regular friendly in-school debates.
-It also enters students into a range of national competitions including the University of Cambridge Schools Competition, the University of Oxford Schools Competition, the Warwick Schools competition, the English Speaking Union's Mace Competition and the ESU's Churchill Public

-Speaking Competition.
-In recent years, the TGS debating society has gone from strength to strength, gaining national recognition: first, by winning through to the Cambridge Schools Finals Day where the school team represented the whole of the South East, and then by winning last year's ESU's Mace competition which is the oldest debating competition in the world.
+It also enters students into a range of national competitions including the University of Cambridge Schools Competition, the University of Oxford Schools Competition, the Warwick Schools competition, the English Speaking Union's Mace Competition and the ESU's Churchill Public Speaking Competition.
+In recent years, the TGS debating society has gone from strength to strength, gaining national recognition: first, by winning through to the Cambridge Schools Finals Day where the school team represented the whole of the South East, and then by winning the ESU's Mace competition which is the oldest debating competition in the world.